 Some of the headlining acts who gave groundbreaking performances were gone just a few years later, victims of drug or alcohol abuse.

 But we have evidence of their moxie.
-A documentary crew capturing images and footage from the event and recorded it for posterity.
+A documentary crew captured images and footage from the event and recorded it for posterity.
 Thanks to their work, we get a taste of Woodstock.
 They managed to capture a sense of the event, and more importantly, the people who lived it.

 That’s part of the reason I love doing what I do.
-Our “Moxiementaries” help our guests carve out a space to pause and reflect and celebrate what’s important to them, and why.
+Our “Moxiementaries” help our guests carve out a space to pause and reflect and celebrate what’s important to them and why.

 What would you capture if you could create the “moxiementary” of your life?